mojimould/mould_moji/README.md

 - **Mould Machining Programs**
     - These are the NC programs used for actual machining.
         - **Bundled Programs**
-          - These are pre-installed programs that originally installed on the machine and others added when setup.
+          - These are pre-installed programs added when setup.
         - **Created Programs (main and sub)**
           - These are created programs as needed.